2decomp-fft/2decomp-fft/submissionjoss/paper.md

 and can now be easily implemented as an independent library for use by other software.

 # GPU porting

-A first attempt to port 2DECOMP&FFT to GPU has been performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communication.
+An initial port of 2DECOMP&FFT to GPU has been performed within the solver AFiD-GPU [@ZHU2018199], which was mainly based on CUDA-Fortran for some kernels and CUDA-aware-MPI for communications.
-A second library, named cuDECOMP, which is directly inspired by 2DECOMP&FFT, takes full adavantages of CUDA and also uses NVIDIA most recent libraries for communication such as NVIDIA Collective Communication Library (NCCL), is presented in [@Romero_2022_cuDecomp].
+A second library, named cuDECOMP, which is directly inspired by 2DECOMP&FFT, takes full adavantages of CUDA and also uses NVIDIA most recent libraries for communications such as NVIDIA Collective Communication Library (NCCL), is presented in [@Romero_2022_cuDecomp].
+Indeed, cuDECOMP only targets NVIDIA GPUs.
-This work mainly uses a mix of CUDA-fortran and openACC for the CPU porting together with CUDA-aware-MPI and NCCL for the communications.
-In additions to previous work also the FFT module is ported to GPs using CUDA-FFT.
+The updated 2DECOMP&FFT mainly uses a mix of CUDA-fortran and openACC for the GPU porting together with CUDA-aware-MPI and NCCL for the communications.
+In additions to previous work, the FFT module is ported to GPUs using CUDA-FFT.
-The long term goal is also to introduce openMP for GPU porting to support both AMD and Intel GPU hardware.
+The next step is also to use openMP for GPU porting to support both AMD and Intel GPU hardware.

 # How to use 2DECOMP&FFT
 The 2D Pencil Decomposition API is defined with three Fortran module which should be used by applications as: